 Getting there: Port Orchard is about a 1.5-hour drive from Seattle via the Tacoma Narrows Bridge, or it can be reached by taking the ferry from downtown Seattle to Bremerton, followed by a 15-minute drive.

-Ride and cost: Rides are offered regularly between 10 a.m. and 4 p.m. the second and fourth Saturdays of the month through October.
+Ride and cost: Rides are offered regularly between 10 a.m. and 4 p.m. the second and fourth Saturdays of the month through October; check the online calnedar before heading out.
 Rides are free; donations are appreciated.

 Photo: Cheryl McInnes/Kitsap Live Steamers

-2nd Annual J.J.
+The Annual J.J.
 Hill Train Festival takes place in Skykomish on Saturday, Aug.
-13.
+12, 2017.

-Getting there: Skykomish is about a 1.5-hour drive north of Seattle.
+Getting there: Skykomish is about a 1.5-hour drive northeast of Seattle.

 Ride and cost: Rides are given on Saturdays and Sundays throughout the summer.
 Rides are free; donations are appreciated.